About me

 Training, qualifications & experience

-I have experience of working in many different settings with a diverse range of people and issues at various life stages.
+I have a masters degree in counselling and psychotherapy plus experience of working with a diverse range of people and issues at various life stages.
 I have offered counselling as a group as well as 1-1 in private practice and the charity sector.

-My background covers many years working within a corporate environment for multinational companies which means I have many reference points for work related stress, anxiety and depression.
-As well as an awareness of the how it shapes identity and the tensions that can arise from the complex relationship systems with management, colleagues, friends and family.
+My background covers many years working within a corporate environment for multinational companies and being self employed which means I have many reference points for work related stress, anxiety and depression.
+As well as an awareness of the how work impacts identity and self-esteem.
+Plus, the tensions that can arise from the complex relationship systems with management, colleagues, friends and family.

-I have a keen interest in working with those who have been affected by alcohol and/or drugs or issues relating to either of these areas.
-This includes living with family members with addictions.
-I use my knowledge and experience from recovery counselling to support the multiple aspects of change and moving towards a better life.
+I have a keen interest in working with those who have been affected by addictions and/or domestic abuse.
+This includes living or growing up with family members with addictions.
+I use my knowledge and experience from recovery counselling and specialist domestic abuse training to support the multiple aspects of change and moving towards a better life.

 Qualifications and Training.